Brain food for clarity, energy, sleep

 Blueberry extract helps your glymphatic system which is important for when you’re sleeping.

-B-vitamin complex helps to regulate energy, and avoids the spike of energy people with insomnia experience.
+B-vitamin complex helps to regulate energy, and avoids the spike of energy people with sleep issues experience.

 To explore more benefits of Omega-3 read this comprehensive guide.